roitraining/kbernetes-onboard/setup/README.md

-Setting up the onboard application.
+# Setting up the onboard application.

+# WARNING!
+THERE ARE STEPS YOU MUST COMPLETE BEFORE RUNNING THE SETUP SCRIPT

 The app has been designed (and appropriate ports used) to allow you to run all of the activities/demos from cloud shell.
 However, it would be helpful if you could also configure your environment to run the non-containerized application on your laptop.
 This then supports the story of: how do I get from my environment into kubernetes engine.

-In order to run the app locally, you will need to install node and python3.
+Guidance for setting up and running the app locally are at the bottom of this file.
 The backend api is a simple node application using express.
 The frontend is a python3 flask application.

 Regardless of whether you demo locally at the beginning, or exclusively in cloud shell, you will need to set up a cloud  project and configure it appropriately.
 There are helpful setup scripts, but some steps cannot, at time of writing, be scripted.